Are You Suffering Due to a Medical Mistake? Call to Speak with a Top-Rated Tallahassee Medical Malpractice Lawyer Today

 If you believe that your medical condition was not timely diagnosed, if you received the wrong medication, if your child suffered a birth injury, or if you have any other reason to believe that you or a loved one is a victim of medical malpractice, it is important that you speak with an attorney promptly.
 At Searcy Denney, our personal injury practice handle medical malpractice claims against health care providers throughout Florida and Georgia.
 We have decades of experience helping individuals and families recover their losses; and, if you are entitled to compensation for medical malpractice, we can make sure you receive the compensation you deserve.

 Birth injuries can result from medical mistakes during pre-pregnancy planning, pregnancy, labor and delivery.
 Errors in neonatal care can cause, and potentially exacerbate, various types of injuries and illnesses as well.
-We handle cases involving all types of birth injuries, including (but by no means limited to) cerebral palsy, Erb’s palsy, anoxia, hypoxia, shoulder dystocia, bone fractures and spinal cord trauma.
+At Searcy Law, our skilled and top-rated Tallahassee medical malpractice lawyers handle cases involving all types of birth injuries, including (but by no means limited to) cerebral palsy, Erb’s palsy, anoxia, hypoxia, shoulder dystocia, bone fractures and spinal cord trauma.

 Medication errors can range from overdosing and underdosing patients with prescribed medications to administering one patient’s medications to another.
 We handle cases involving inpatient and outpatient medication errors, including anesthesia errors during surgery.